g-a-borrero/cosmos/Abilities/Theurgy/Holy/index.md

 >
 > *Active.
 One target in Movement Speed range.*
 >
-> ***+1d8 damage.*** Brings the essence of the supernatural being to an ally, making their Energetic or bodily attacks more effective.
+> ***Additional +1d8 damage.*** Brings the essence of the supernatural being to an ally, making their Energetic or bodily attacks more effective.

 ## Piety